lgeurts/dwm-dotfiles/README.md

 #### License information:

 This configuration is MIT licensed.
-However, note that I do not provide any warranty or support for this configuration, so use at your own risk.
+Note that I do not provide any warranty/support for this configuration, so use at your own risk.